-The School Nutrition Program will assist our students in getting the nutrition they need to learn, grow and develop.
-Menus must adhere to strict guidelines issued by USDA.
+The School Nutrition Program will assist our students in getting the nutrition they need to learn, grow, and develop.
+Menus must adhere to strict guidelines issued by the USDA.
 Each meal planned must provide the required (USDA) number of food components and meet the nutrient standards for the age/grade group served.
-Menus are posted online and available via peachjar.
+Menus are posted online and on Facebook.

 Each cafeteria is equipped with a point of sale system for tracking reimbursable meals and payments.
 All Tift County students are assigned a student identification/account number.
 Students are required to learn their meal number to use at POS station.
-Our District is afforded the wonderful opportunity to provide meals at no cost to students for SY 16-17 as a part of the federal funding partnership of CEP ( community Eligibility Provision).
-Our District will not issue, process, or collect F/R meal applications this year.
+Our District is afforded the wonderful opportunity to provide meals at no cost to students for this school year, 2020-2021, as a part of the federal funding partnership of the Community Eligibility Provision (CEP).
+Our District will not issue, process, or collect Free/Reduced meal applications this year.

 No meal charges will exist.
-If a student wants to purchase additional items outside of their reimbursable meal there will be a cost and he/she will be allowed only if they have cash in their account or in hand.
+If a student wants to purchase additional items outside of their reimbursable meal there will be a cost and he/she will be allowed to do so only if they have cash in their account or in hand.

 "Changing our Future, One Plate at a Time"

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.